 “The A-spot is an erogenous zone in the vagina that can bring you to orgasm, multiple times, according to women who have found its location,” says Dr. Sherry Ross, a women’s health expert and author of She-ology: The Definitive Guide to Women’s Intimate Health.
 Period.

 The A-spot is part of the internal clitoris.
 Yes, there is even more clitoris than you might have guessed!
 The entire clitoris goes below the surface of the labia, extending into the abdomen.
-The clitoral glans, the part you can see on the outside of the vulva, is just the tip of the iceberg.
-There are internal wings and bulbs!
+The clitoral glans, the part you can see on the outside of the vulva and ground zero for what we know and love as clitoral stimulation, is just the tip of the iceberg.
+There are internal wings and bulbs, too.

 Here is a visual: